 Vail needed help updating and unifying the visual language across their top eight resort sites as well a creating a standard set of templates and components for their content to help ensure fluid integration with their content management system and across different resort marketing and writing teams.
 Additionally, most of the current experience wasn't designed for mobile, and since 38% of their traffic from high value markets comes through their mobile experience (with an increasing trend over the last several years), it was important to bring the mobile approach up to date.

-- UX track lead for team of 3-5 (depending on phase of the project)
+Led UX track for team of 3-5 (depending on phase of the project)

-- Highly collaborative process with client including informal calls and online chats with client product owners several times each week, in addition to 3 on-site workshops and 3 rounds of reviews for each of the 3 batches of work
+Helped manage highly collaborative process with client including informal calls and online chats with client product owners several times each week, in addition to 3 on-site workshops, and 3 rounds of reviews for each of the 3 batches of work

-- Facilitated relationship with visual design to ensure buy-in, development of UX thinking, and consistent implementation of UI elements
+Facilitated relationship with visual design to ensure buy-in, development of next iteration in UX thinking, and consistent implementation of UI elements

-We created a set of user profiles and journeys to help us establish a long-term experience vision before scaling down to something that would fit within our phase 1 scope.
+We started by thoroughly reviewing the marketing and customer research, site data analyses, and segmentation data that Vail shared with us.
+We also did a competitive assessment, and from this collection of information created a set of user profiles and journeys to help us establish a long-term experience vision.
+We mapped out the high-level flow of features required for that vision and reviewed with Vail to scale it down to something that would fit within our phase 1 scope.

 Wireframes and Annotations

 We redesigned patterns for every part of the 8 resorts’ online experiences, including lift ticket and season pass purchase, lodging, ski lesson, and equipment rental reservations, cart and checkout that encouraged building a complete trip, mountain wayfinding and conditions, and dozens of other content pages.